-- Funnel Cakes – Fernie’s is known to be the creator of the original Texas State Fair funnel cake and we couldn’t leave the State Fair without grabbing one!
+- Funnel Cakes – Known as the creator of the Texas State Fair funnel cake, we couldn’t leave without grabbing one!

-- Funnel Cake Chicken Sandwich – A sweet spin on a favorite, this chicken sandwich is made up of a country-fried chicken breast filet in between two 5-inch Fernie’s funnel cakes, which is then refried, drizzled with your choice of honey or syrup, and topped with powdered sugar.
+- Funnel Cake Chicken Sandwich – A sweet spin on a favorite, this chicken sandwich is made up of a country-fried chicken breast filet in between two 5-inch Fernie’s funnel cakes.
+It is then refried, drizzled with your choice of honey or syrup, and topped with powdered sugar.